TJBRocker/SQL-Portfolio/8 Week SQL Challenge/Case Study #3 - Foodie-Fi/Solution.md

 |avg_plan_conversion|min_conversion|max_conversion|
 |-------|-------|-------|
 |104|	7|	346|

 ### 10. Can you further breakdown this average value into 30 day periods (i.e. 0-30 days, 31-60 days etc)

+I'm convinced there's an easier way, but I haven't figured one out yet so I created a large `CASE` statement to answer the problem.

 ````sql
 WITH trial_period